 This resource was written by publicity consultant Patrizia Di Biase-Dyson as part of Museums & Galleries of NSW’s Engaging Art initiative.

-This article includes a few tips from Museum Hack, USA for pitching your awesome news to the media.
+This article includes a few tips from Museum Hack, USA for pitching your museum.

 3 ways your museum should be using Instagram